4 Ways to Find Pinterest Keywords – Pinterest keyword Guide

-Pinterest and Google are different platforms, people will be tying in different terms in each platform.
+Pinterest and Google are different platforms, people will be tying in different terms on each platform.
 What might do well on Google might not do well on Pinterest and vice versa.
-Google is supersaturated and Pinterest is not yet.

 However, if you went after ‘things to do in London’ on Pinterest you have a good chance as long as you are using great keywords and your pin is beautiful and clickable.

 If your pins are hard to read, dark and don’t pop, then don’t bother with Pinterest because it’s not going to work.

-Where to put Pinterest keywords
+Where to put the Pinterest keywords

 1. Pinterest profile name

-My keywords are New Zealand, Travel blogger, Travel blog, Travel blog coach, coach, travel.
+My keywords are New Zealand, Travel blogger, Travel blog, Travel blog coach, coach, and travel.
 Do you see how many keywords I have managed to squeeze in my profile title?!

 2. Pinterest profile bio

 If you have a particular offer, like a freebie or a blog post then don’t be afraid to change the last sentence up from time to time to test different links.
 Here’s my bio currently

 3. Pin title